WebberZone/where-did-they-go-from-here/readme.txt

 * Modifications:
 	* Enhancements to the metabox where the list of followed posts are cleaned for incorrect post IDs or published posts when saving the post
 	* Replace wick with jQuery suggest which is bundled with WordPress.
 This is used to power the category exclusion setting in the Admin
+	* Tracker is modified to use `admin-ajax.php` and is more compatible if jQuery is loaded in the footer instead of header

 * Deprecated:
 	* Modified: timthumb has been deprecated.
 The script is no longer included